 What this is about

-I was fortunate enough to be accepted to present on a topic of great interest to me: merging principles of intercultural communication with UX design.
+I got a chance to present on a topic of great interest to me: merging principles of intercultural communication with UX design.

-During grad school, I’d done some work with sociolinguistics and discourse analysis in the context of intercultural communication.
-It was immediately evident to me that understanding these would help broaden designers’ skills of empathy when designing for other cultural groups.
+During grad school, I'd done some work with sociolinguistics and discourse analysis in the context of intercultural communication.
+I immediately recognized how these disciplines could help broaden designers' skills of empathy when designing for other cultural groups.

 For this presentation, I started by defining culture, principles of intercultural thinking, and some implications of designing/working interculturally.